Bringing empty homes back to life

 Seen an empty home?
 Tell us about it.

 If you know of a property that has been empty for a long time, please let us know.
 Your report will be added to our national register.
+Together, we can tackle the empty homes crisis.

 We take your reports very seriously.
 Every submission is checked and stored securely.
 We never publish reports without verification and we never share your details without your consent.

-We are registered with the Information Commissioner’s Office (ICO) and operate under UK GDPR.
+We operate under UK GDPR.

 Built on trust.